-Pattaya has an excellent range of hard and soft corals between 3-25 metres down, including sponges, sea whips, barrel sponges, table corals, sea anemones and sea fans.
-Marine life includes angelfish, sand rays, blue-spotted rays, pufferfish, moray eels, box fish and schooling fish.
+Pattaya has an excellent range of hard and soft corals ranging from depths of 3-25 meters.
+They include sponges, sea whips, barrel sponges, table corals, sea anemones and sea fans.
+Marine life includes angelfish, sand rays, blue-spotted rays, pufferfish, moray eels, boxfish and schooling fish.
 Turtles are also seen on a daily basis.

-There are many coral dive sites around the Pattaya islands and as far south as Samae San and Sattahaip.
+There are many coral dive sites around the Pattaya islands and as far south as Samae San and Sattahip.
 The best is Koh Rin, which is 22 km away from Pattaya beach and has a few great dive sites around just one island.
 Also out on the Pattaya far islands, Koh Manwichai is a very nice dive site.
 Max depth.25m.
-The biggest creatures we usually encounter here are turtles, Blue spotted rays, Barracuda and once in a while big marble rays will pay a visit.
+The biggest creatures we usually encounter here are turtles, Blue-spotted rays, Barracuda and once in a while, big marble rays will pay a visit.

-The Pattaya near islands also have a few surprises. turtles are seen regularly at many of the nearby dive sites and for more experienced divers, the near island ship wrecks now have a large amount of coral growth.
-Also on the Pattaya near islands it is possible to find seahorses with the most common species being the Hedgehog seahorse hippocampus spinosissimus.
+The Pattaya near islands also have a few surprises. turtles are seen regularly at many of the nearby dive sites and for more experienced divers, the near island shipwrecks now have a large amount of coral growth.

 Coral growth rates vary between species.
 Some species, such as staghorn coral can grow as much as 10-20 cm per year whilst other corals can be as slow as 1 cm per year.

-Seafari has joined Ocean Quest in a program to propagate and grow new natural coral reefs around the pattaya area.
+Seafari joined Ocean Quest in a program to propagate and grow new natural coral reefs around the Pattaya area.

 The most common species of coral around Pattaya are stony varieties, such as the finger-like Porites lutea, the table coral Acropora formosa, Acropora nobilis and Acropora humilis and brush corals like Pocillopora damicornis.